 Natural colours & flavours

-Have you ever looked at a list of ingredients and wondered?In food, ‘artificial’ generally means ingredients made to copy ingredient created naturally, rather than using the real thing.
+Have you ever looked at a list of ingredients and wondered?In food, ‘artificial’ generally means ingredients made to copy ingredients created naturally, rather than using the real thing.
 Barker’s have a firm belief not to add artificial colours and flavours to our delicious products.

 Occasionally, when necessary, Barker’s do add NATURAL colours and flavours to our products.
 In a world where sugar is less popular, at times the addition of natural colours and flavours help maintain our superior product quality and shelf life.